State of M&A Data Rooms — Q1 2026 Read the report →

 • Enable dynamic watermarking for all external access

-• Disable print/download unless explicitly required
+• Disable print and download unless explicitly required

-• Configure expiration windows for external users
+• Configure expiration windows for external users (7 to 14 days)

-• Run 20-minute pre-launch permission audit
+• Run the 20-minute pre-launch permission audit

-• Assign single permission owner + backup
+• Assign single permission owner plus backup

 What are the most important virtual data room permissions to configure first?